LinuxDroidMaster/Termux-Desktops/Documentation/native/termux_native.md

 <br>

 > [!NOTE]
-> All the process to setup a Desktop Environment in Termux Native is described in this [video](https://www.youtube.com/watch?v=rq85dxMb7e4)
+> The process of setting up a Desktop Environment in Termux Native is described in this [video](https://www.youtube.com/watch?v=rq85dxMb7e4)

 <br>